This article by Dennis Carnrike was originally published in the

 As I’ve outlined, learning is a process that begins in the classroom but should continue long after the initial training session has ended.
 If you use a third party for any aspect of safety training, be sure to evaluate how well they provide ongoing opportunities to sustain learning.
 And if you’re conducting your own safety training, follow these steps to help people better remember safety training and be able to use it when it matters most.

-As SafeStart’s Director of Implementation Services, Dennis brings a relaxed, common-sense approach to integrating human factors safety solutions into business cultures and safety systems.
+As SafeStart’s SafeStart Director of Continuity, Dennis brings a relaxed, common-sense approach to integrating human factors safety solutions into business cultures and safety systems.
 Dennis holds a certificate in Occupational Health and Safety and has spent over 15 years working hands-on with companies of all sizes as they implement SafeStart.